Expert-Defined Linguistic Features

 Video transcript

-UMBC CISAAD Listening for Linguistic Cues of Deepfake Audio, in Review
+Linguistic Cues of Deepfake Audio, in Review

 In this video, we’ll briefly review how to use our five Expert-Defined Linguistic Features (EDLFs) as a tool to spot fake audio.
 Remember, human language is complex, and variation in speech is normal and natural.
 As you use EDLFs to help you spot misleading content, it’s important to always keep context–information about the individual speaker, intended audience, and setting–in mind when discerning real from fake.